Alamantus/robbie.antenesse.net/about.md

 I'm a web developer who specializes in JavaScript front end development and PHP + MySQL back end development with a growing interest in NodeJS back end apps.

-My experience with JavaScript includes a number of popular tools and frameworks like Webpack, React, Redux, jQuery, and more and some less popular ones that I prefer like Parcel Bundler, Choo, and Inferno JS, among others.
+My experience with JavaScript includes a number of popular tools and frameworks like Webpack, Vue, React, Redux, jQuery, and more and some less popular ones that I prefer like Parcel Bundler, Choo, and Inferno JS, among others.
 I pride myself in the fact that the depth of my JavaScript knowledge enables me to quickly learn any new frameworks or libraries that I might be required to learn in any given situation.